-First Battle of El Alamein - Fought from 1st -27th July 1942, the first battle here ended in a stalemate with heavy losses on both sides but prevented the Axis powers from advancing further into North Africa.
-The Axis (Panzer Army) was commanded by Erwin Rommel, 'the Desert Fox', while the Allies were led by Auchinleck.
+Destination Information First Battle of El Alamein - Fought from 1st -27th July 1942, the first battle here ended in a stalemate with heavy losses on both sides but prevented the Axis powers from advancing further into North Africa.
+The Axis (Panzer Army) was commanded by Erwin Rommel, the Desert Fox', while the Allies were led by Auchinleck.
 Second Battle of El Alamein - (23rd October - 11th November 1942) At the time of the second battle, British general Auchinleck had been relieved of command.
 Harold Alexander and Bernard Montgomery together led the Allied forces to a decisive success against Erwin Rommel, forcing the Axis line back into Tunisia.
 Montgomery would later go on to command all Allied ground forces in the Battle of Normandy.

-Day 7: Flight to Luxor & Cruise embarkation

-Take a short flight from Cairo to the city of Luxor, boarding your Nile cruise ship before lunch.
+Day 7: Flight to Luxor & Cruise embarkation Take a short flight from Cairo to the city of Luxor, board your 5\ Nile cruise ship before lunch.
 This afternoon, we visit sites around Luxor's East Bank, exploring the Temples of Luxor and Karnak.
-Both are dedicated to the Theban Triad: the sun god Amun the Creator, his consort Mut (mother of the world) and their son Khonsu, god of the moon.
+Both are dedicated to the Theban Triad: the sun god Amun the Creator, his consort Mut (mother of the world) and their son Khonsu, God of the moon.
 Return to the ship for dinner.

+Meals: B, L, D

+Destination Information

 Temple of Karnak - Known as Thebes in antiquity, Luxor was the political capital of Egypt in the Middle and New Kingdoms (2160-1065 BC).
-You will be able to marvel in awe at the majestic Hypostyle Hall which covers an area of 50,000 sq ft and is filled with over 100 gigantic stone columns.
+You will be able to marvel in awe at the majestic Hypostyle Hall, which covers an area of 50,000 sq ft and is filled with over 100 gigantic stone columns.
 The hall was built by Seti I, who inscribed the northern wing, and was added to by later pharaohs such as Ramesses II and Ramesses IV.

 Temple of Luxor - Begun by Pharaoh Amenhotep III (1390-1352 BC) and developed by others like Tutankhamun and Ramesses II, the Temple of Luxor is a smaller site but well-preserved.
 It has a smaller Hypostyle Hall than Karnak.
 Avenue of the Sphinxes - A two-mile road lined with sphinx-like statues runs between the temples of Karnak and Luxor.
 In ancient years, the road was a key part of the Festival of Opet, when the ancient Egyptians would ceremoniously parade the statue of the god Amun-Re from Karnak to Luxor, where it was reunited with its Luxor equivalent.
 The festival was believed to renew the pharaoh's power.

-Day 8: Explore Luxor's Western Bank

-Start the day with a visit to Luxor's West Bank, one of the most stunning landscapes in Egypt.
+Day 8: Explore Luxor's Western Bank Start the day with a visit to Luxor's West Bank, one of the most stunning landscapes in Egypt.
 Our day begins with a stop at the eerie Colossi of Memnon statues before continuing to the Temple of Hatshepsut at Deirel-Bahari, the mortuary complex of one of Egypt's earliest female pharaohs.
+Continuing to the Valley of the Kings, the burial site of almost all New Kingdom pharaohs of the 18th, 19th and